DavidRR-F/Obsidian/Networking/Network +/Review.md

 ? #AOSR/10qs9/m/3ejd
 allows Layer 3 switches to perform both switching (forwarding data based on MAC addresses) and routing (forwarding data based on IP addresses)
+***
+What is AAA stand for?
+? #AOSR/efnjd/m/38d4
+Authentication, Authorization, and Accounting
+***
+What is RADIUS?
+? #AOSR/efnjd/m/46sv
+Remote Authentication Dial-In User Service, is a network Protocol that provides AAA management for users who connect and use a network service. widely adopted for broader network access control, including wireless networks, VPNs
+***
+What is TACACS+?
+? #AOSR/efnjd/m/7mgo
+Terminal Access Controller Access-Control System-Plus, is an advanced protocol used or authentication and access control to netwrok devices, commonly used in large networks, particularly those that include a variety of networking equipment from different vendors
+***
+What is IDS and IPS?
+? #AOSR/efnjd/m/4io6
+Intrusion Dectection Systems, are designed to passively monitor network traffic for sus activity.
+Intrustion Prevention Systems, not only detect threats but also take preventitive action.
+***
+What is RPO and RTO?
+? #AOSR/efnjd/m/1rqk
+Recovory Point Objective, refers to the medimum amount of data loss an organization can tolerate during a disrution while Recovery Time Objective is the amount of time which a business process must be restored after a disruption
+***
+What is MTTR and MTBF?
+? #AOSR/efnjd/m/7be4
+Mean Time to Repair, is the average time required to repair a failed component while Mean Time Between Failures is the time between the iccurrence of non-consecutive failures in a system
+***
+What is CSMA/CD?
+? #AOSR/efnjd/m/4k49
+Carrier Sense Multiple Access with Collision Detection, is a network protocol used to manage how data is transmitted over a shared medium.
+Designed to minimize the chance of packet collisions when multiple devices attempt to send data simultaneously

+#Q #AOSR/332v0
+What are the ports used by SQLnet, MySQL, MSSQLSEVER, SMB, and SNMP ? #AOSR/332v0/m/5jva
+SQLnet: 1521
+MySQL: 3306
+MSSQL: 1433